Symmetry and composition in probabilistic theories: Models with Symmetry

-{\bf Basic Construction} Let $H$ be a group, and let $E$ be an $H$-set, that is, a set upon which $H$ acts.
+Let $H$ be a group, and let $E$ be an $H$-set, that is, a set upon which $H$ acts.
 One might think of $E$ as representing a prototypical experiment, singled out for reference, and $H$ as a preferred group of symmetries of $E$.
-Say that $H$ acts {\em fully} on $E$ iff the action $H \rightarrow S(E)$ is surjective, so that every permutation of $E$ is implemented by some $h \in H$.
-Note that, in particular, $E$ is a transitive $H$-set, so $E \simeq H/H_{x_o}$, where $H_{x_o}$ is the stabilizer of any chosen base-poin $x_o \in E$.
+Say that $H$ acts {\em fully} on $E$ iff the action $H \rightarrow S(E)$ is surjective, so that every permutation of $E$ is implemented by some $h \in H$. {\red Then,} in particular, $E$ is a transitive $H$-set, so $E \simeq H/H_{x_o}$, where $H_{x_o}$ is the stabilizer of any chosen base-point $x_o \in E$.
 Now, fixing $x_o$, let $G$ be a group extending $H$, in the sense that $H \leq G$, and let $K \leq G$ with